WIUX-LP: FCC/Right to broadcast controversy

 On October 31, 2006, WIUX announced on its website that the Federal Communications Commission was granting the 100.3 mHz frequency to a Class A FM radio station in Edinburgh, Indiana, taking over the frequency WIUX had been granted only the previous year.
 Because the Indiana University student-based station operates as a low-power station, the FCC maintains that it has the right to move the station or remove it from the air.
 Indiana University filed a petition against the move.
-The dean of students and vice president of student affairs at Indiana University, Richard McKaig, states in the official petition (available through the WIUX website): "The Indiana frequency did not appear on the Commission’s internet site or on a public notice until after the comment reply date of June 13, 2006 deadline.
+The dean of students and vice president of student affairs at Indiana University, Richard McKaig, states in the official petition (available through the WIUX website): "The Indiana frequency did not appear on the Commission's internet site or on a public notice until after the comment reply date of June 13, 2006 deadline.
 As a result, we did not have a fair chance to file public comments."
 On November 6, both Indiana senators, Evan Bayh (Dem) and Richard Lugar (Rep), wrote petitions of support for WIUX to the FCC.

-On June 4, 2007 WIUX moved from 100.3 FM to 99.1 FM.
+On June 4, 2007, WIUX moved from 100.3 FM to 99.1 FM.

 Radio format

 WIUX is a variety radio format college radio station.
 It features music of different genres, news, sports, and talk programming.
 Students broadcast live play-by-play of Indiana Hoosiers football, men's and women's basketball, and men's and women's soccer.
+(The Indiana Hoosiers Sports Network affiliate is WHCC).
 The broadcasts have a focus on local music and local news.